Westley, Suffolk: Manors

 Westley had three manors.
 Sextons Manor which is now part of Bury St Edmunds.
 Pembroke (or Dunham Hall) which is thought to have stood near what is now Parson's Barn and Luce's (or Leo's) Hall was situated where Westley Hall now stands.

 In the reign of Henry VII of England Pembroke Manor was held by the King's uncle Jasper Tudor.
 Thomas Lucas (Solicitor General to Henry VII) (Solicitor General for England and Wales) held Luces Hall in the village.
 It maybe that the spelling has over time been corrupted and was in fact Lucas Hall.
-Jasper Tudor (Earl of Pembroke) bequeathed Pembroke Hall to his long time friend Thomas Lucas.
+Jasper Tudor (Earl of Pembroke) bequeathed Pembroke Hall to his longtime friend Thomas Lucas.
 The Lucas Family therefore owned two of the three Westley Manors.
 Thomas Lucas increased his local land holding by purchasing properties at nearby Little Saxham (where he built a fine Manor House) and Horsecroft.

 Demographics

 Population

-The earliest record of Westley's population appeared in the 1068 Domesday book, the population is recorded as 21 households(population was measured by heads of families because The Domesday Book was written predominantly for the assessment of tax) assuming average family size is 4 the total population in 1068 was approximately 84 which is relatively large compared to neighbouring settlements.
+The earliest record of Westley's population appeared in the 1068 Domesday Book, the population is recorded as 21 households(population was measured by heads of families because The Domesday Book was written predominantly for the assessment of tax) assuming average family size is 4 the total population in 1068 was approximately 84 which is relatively large compared to neighbouring settlements.
 The earliest record of Westley's population in the national census is 1801, with a total population of 88.
 The population grew by an average of 14 persons every 10 years between 1811 and 1841.
 There are two significant population decreases on the adjacent time series: 1841–1851; which correlates to a reduction of 3 houses in the village during such years, and 1931 – 1951; which can be interpreted by a boundary change of 1240 to 685 acres between those years with much of the population being absorbed into Bury St Edmunds.
 The 2001 census recorded a total population of 189 and in 2011 the census recorded a small drop to 183, giving Westley a population density of 0.5 persons per hectare, this is 8 times less than the average population density of England suggesting that Westley is a sparse settlement in comparison.